In the last year or so, I’ve been focusing on making money with Amazon KDP & self publishing low & no content books.

 Think about how many regular books are on Amazon and being published every day.

 Just because there are so many books, does that mean new books never have a chance?
-No, of course not.
+No. New books become best sellers every day.

 Also, when it comes to yearly specific books like planners and diaries – there are new opportunities every year, because people need to create brand new versions every year.